AvaloniaUI/avalonia-docs/docs/reference/controls/splitview.md

 ---
+title: SplitView
 description: REFERENCE - Built-in Controls
 ---

 import SplitViewScreenshot from '/img/gitbook-import/assets/image (5) (5) (1).png';
 import SplitViewCompactScreenshot from '/img/gitbook-import/assets/splitview2.gif';

-# Split View
+# SplitView

-A split view presents a container with two parts: the main content zone and a side pane.
+A `SplitView` presents a container with two parts: the main content zone and a side pane.
 The main content zone is always visible.
 The pane can be expanded and collapsed.
 The collapsed pane can be completely hidden, or left slightly open - with enough space to host some icon buttons for example.

 ## Useful Properties